TrellixVulnTeam/swahilipython_SCMU/Doc/library/tkinter.ttk.rst

    .. method:: detach(*items)

-      Unlinks all of the specified *items* from the tree.
+      Unlinks all of the specified *items* kutoka the tree.

       The items and all of their descendants are still present, and may be reinserted at another point in the tree, but will not be displayed.